mathspp/mathspp/pages/02.blog/04.pydonts/idiomatic-sequence-slicing/item.en.md

 you can either [subscribe] to the
 Pydon'ts newsletter or grab your copy of the [Pydon'ts book][pydonts-book] right now.

+!!!
+Turns out there was _so much_ to write about sequence slicing that !!!
+I had to further divide the next Pydon't in two.

 # Slicing syntax